European Mining Course (EMC)

 - Market leaders in efficient mining

 About the Program

-The EMC cohort 2022 will be a two-year exchange program with Aalto University, RWTH Aachen University and MU Leoben.
+The EMC is a two-year triple degree exchange program with Aalto University, RWTH Aachen University and MU Leoben.
 Students study for one semester at each of the three universities and move between countries as a group.
-Students are enrolled at one of the three universities and conduct 2 exchange semester, one at each partner university.
+Students are enrolled at all the three universities and earn three M. Sc. degrees, one at each partner university.

-The exchange program starts in October at Montanuniversität Leoben (Austria).
-After a 2-month break, during which students have the opportunity to complete an internship at a company, students move to RWTH Aachen University (Germany) and then continue onto the third semester at Aalto University (Finland).
-The final semester is spent at the students home university to work on a thesis project, which may be carried out in cooperation with a company.
+The exchange program starts in September at Aalto University (Finland).
+After a 3-month break, during which students have the opportunity to complete an internship at a company, students move to RWTH Aachen University (Germany) for their second semester.
+They then continue onto the third semester at Montanuniversität Leoben (Austria) from October on.
+The final semester is spent at one of the universities to work on a thesis project, which may be carried out in cooperation with a company.